 SBA Loans and Grants for Women Business Owners

 The Small Business Administration, commonly referred to as the SBA, is considered a key resource for small business owners.
 One of their main areas of focus is helping women business owners achieve their goals.
-Their impressive partnerships and initiatives, such as the Office of Women’s Business Ownership, have created opportunities for women-owned startups and existing business looking to expand.
+Their impressive initiatives, such as the Office of Women’s Business Ownership, have created opportunities for both women-owned startups and existing business.

 The SBA offers a variety of diverse programs specifically designed to help women-owned small businesses.
 These include:

 - Women’s Business Centers: The SBA has over 100 Women’s Business Centers throughout the U.S. Among these center’s initiatives is their commitment to connecting women-owned businesses with capital.
-To find a center near you so that you can determine potential opportunities, click here.
+To find a center near you, click here.

 - InnovateHER Challenge: Each year, the SBA provides financing to businesses that benefit women.
 In fact, in 2017, the winner was awarded $40,000!
 To enter, you’ll first need to win a local InnovateHER Challenge.
 Once you do this, you’ll advance to the national level.

 - Women-Owned Small Business Federal Contracting Program: This program helps woman-owned businesses win Federal contracts.
 To qualify, your business must be at least 51 percent owned by one or more women.
 You’ll also need to go through a self-certification process.
 To learn more about what it takes to qualify for this program, visit the SBA website.